'All Creatures Great and Small' Recap: Episode 7

 James goes inside and finds Helen sitting alone.
 She softly cries and asks, “What have I done?
 Hugh didn’t deserve this.”
 James reassures her that she only called off the marriage because she is kind.
 “Let’s get you home,” he says.

-At Christmas dinner with Siegfried, Tristan, and Mrs. Hall, Tristan asks a burning question: what happened…with the dog’s puppies?
+At Christmas dinner with Siegfried, James, and Mrs. Hall, Tristan asks a burning question: what happened…with the dog’s puppies?
 Siegfried offers a toast: he’s grateful for everything he has, especially the people, “infuriating as you all are.”
 He stumbles over the sentiment, and ends with a rousing “Merry bloody Christmas.”